More than 25 years online for the CAMP!

-Making American music come alive again!
+Helping to make American music come alive again

 The Center for American Music Preservation (CAMP) was established in 1998 to help preserve historical American music

-from the past so it will survive into the future.
+the past so it will survive into the future.

-Focus is on American vocal music (classical, folk, popular) from the 18th century to the 20th century.
+The main focus is on American vocal music (classical, folk, popular) from the 18th century to the 20th century.

 Some instrumental music is also included.

-If you are unable to offer any finacnial support, please mention this website in your performance, research, publication, or teaching.
+please mention this website in your research, publication, or teaching.

 CAMP Links